julianpoy/recipesage-docs/docs/tutorials/recipes/recipe-details.md

 <img className="screenshot" src="/img/select-recipe-print-layout.png"></img>

+**Note:** If you're looking for how to print all recipes, see [Printing All Recipes or Exporting All Recipes to PDF](./my-recipes.md#printing-all-recipes-or-exporting-all-recipes-to-pdf) instead.

 The print recipe modal allows you to print a hardcopy of your recipe.

 To begin the process of printing a recipe, press the print button at the bottom of the recipe details page (as described in the recipe actions tutorial).
 You'll then be presented with the print layout modal shown in the image above.